 - The breadth, clarity, and expansiveness instilled by the practice of Metta provide a strong, stable basis for the cultivation of insight.

-- Practising Metta ripens the accumulated merit acquired through past good deeds such as the practice of generosity, virtue, etc. Since Metta liberates the mind from the bondage of hatred and anger, selfishness and greed, it constitutes a state of liberation.
+- Practising Metta ripens the accumulated merit acquired through past good deeds such as the practice of generosity and virtue.
+Since Metta liberates the mind from the bondage of hatred and anger, selfishness and greed, it constitutes a state peace and bliss.

-Jim and Randy teach a broad, flexible approach to the practice of Metta utilizing both fresh approaches and traditional methods.
-These are integrated with insight practices to shape each individual’s overall practice to optimum effect.
+Our teachers at Satipañña teach a broad, flexible approach to the practice of Metta utilizing both fresh approaches and traditional methods.
+These are integrated with insight practices to help shape each individual’s overall practice to optimum effect.